 Removal is the term used by the court where a custodial parent seeks to move out of Illinois with the children.
 Unless the parties have agreed to relocation, removal cases are complex and often highly contested.
 Contact one of our accomplished, experienced attorneys who have successfully handled these matters.

 Barrington Interstate Removal Attorneys

-To better serve our clients, we have two convenient office locations - Barrington and Crystal Lake - representing clients in Cook, McHenry, Lake, Kane and DuPage Counties in such towns as Arlington Heights, Lakewood and Palatine.
+To better serve our clients, we have multiple convenient office locations - Barrington and Crystal Lake - representing clients in Cook, McHenry, Lake, Kane and DuPage Counties in such towns as Arlington Heights, Lakewood and Palatine.

 Complexities of Interstate Removal

 Because it will interfere with court-approved agreements governing custody, visitation and possibly even support, the court must approve any relocations or parental move-aways.
 In addition to the primary focus - the best interest of the child - the court will also consider factors such as:

 • The financial interest of the parent, which should hold indirect benefits for the child

 • The involvement of the noncustodial parent and the effect the move will have on them

 • Cultural differences expected to be present at the new location